 The items we needed to restore to a clean condition included a shirt, a pair of pants, and a pair of shoes.
 I wondered what the young man was thinking the morning he died when selecting the clothing he would wear on his last day alive.
 It dawned on me that perhaps he selected his favorite outfit that morning or a set of clothing items that made him feel most comfortable.
 If I was having these thoughts, I realized his mother wondered about or even knew of the connection her boy had to these items he wore during his final hours and minutes on Earth.

 As we went about eliminating any sign of the young man’s death from the shirt, pants, and shoes, I came to another realization.
 Of course, the funeral director and the team at the funeral home had a primary task of preparing the man’s remains for his final disposition, whatever that would be.
-But, I came to understand in the moment that my husband and I were charged with the sacred task of preparing garments that likely would become one of the tangible evidences of this deceased young man’s life that his mother (and perhaps others) would hold onto (and likely dearly so) into the future.
+But, I came to understand at the moment that my husband and I were charged with the sacred task of preparing garments that likely would become one of the tangible evidence of this deceased young man’s life that his mother (and perhaps others) would hold onto (and likely dearly so) into the future.

 We placed the clothing into a plastic box for the young man’s mother.
 We made arrangements to deliver the clothing to her home at 8:00 in the morning.